IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

     installation log, and an uninstall script in your home folder (in addition to any files already there before you started).\
     The uninstall script, IntroLab\_4.1.1\_Uninstall.sh, removes all
-    installed files related to this lab, including toolkits, data, and desktop launchers.
+    installed files related to this tutorial, including toolkits, data, and desktop launchers.
 It does not remove any work you might have done in projects in your own Streams Studio workspace.
 Use this script if you want to clean up your environment later.